-Everyone is getting started with their long-lasting New Year’s resolutions and there is one thing that needs special attention from each Internet surfer – cybersecurity.
-Check out our top cyber security and privacy predictions for 2018.
+Everyone is getting started with their long-lasting New Year’s resolutions and there is one thing that demands special attention from each Internet user – cybersecurity.
+Check out our top security and privacy predictions for 2018.

 According to Freedom House, the Internet freedom has been on a steady decline for seven years now.
 In the US, Internet Service Providers (ISPs) have the right to collect their customers’ data without their consent and sell it to third parties.
 On top of that, the net neutrality rules have just been repealed, meaning that the same ISPs can also control what websites their customers can access, what services they use, and even slow down connection speeds or prioritize their own content.